 Explanation – Any comment left on the disapproval.

-Reviewer – If the claim disapproval was reversed or accepted, this is the Windows NT name of the user who reversed or accepted the disapproval.
+Reviewed By – If the claim disapproval was reversed or accepted, this is the Windows NT name of the user who reversed or accepted the disapproval.

 Outcome – Either OK or REVERSED if the claim disapproval was accepted or reversed.

-Reviewer’s Comments – Any comment left on the claim if the claim disapproval was accepted or reversed.
+Reviewer Comments – Any comment left on the claim if the claim disapproval was accepted or reversed.

 Table Lines: